skellis46/slipbox/improvisation and the threshold of the self.md

 - note that he is talking about skilled performance based on his own and Christensen et al's work (re meshed architecture)
 - but for me it's more like allowing something to happen as opposed to choosing something to happen.
 This diminishment of agency seems important or not to be underestimated.
 See below re explanation and telos.

-### Bias towards the body moving

-> People instinctively regard themselves as selves in a very specific sense: they take themselves to persist through time as numerically identical subjects and agents, distinct from their minds, bodies, experiences, and traits.
-They do so even though they acknowledge that these minds, bodies, experiences, and traits are constantly changing and that they are only contingently connected to their selves.
-(Jay L. Garfield, Losing Ourselves)

-- the thing about being in motion is that the constantly changing part is foregrounded exquisitely

-- precision weighting -- Gallagher as well?

-- movement as a bias.
-That we in dance are training this bias (indeed this is what training can be thought to be).
-See also [[everything is becoming otherwise]]. also on this point see Spira below: [[#^b57941]]

-> Although this sounds complicated, we are all intimately familiar with the role of precision weighting in perception.
-Increasing the estimated precision of sensory signals is nothing other than ‘paying attention'.
-When you pay attention to something – for example, really trying to see whether a gorilla is out there in the distance – your brain is increasing the precision weighting on the corresponding sensory signals, which is equivalent to increasing their estimated reliability, or turning up their ‘gain'.
-Thinking about attention this way can explain why sometimes we don't see things, even if they are in plain view, and even if we are looking right at them. [@seth-2021-being]

-> If we think that we know something objective about ourselves or the world, then whatever that something is that we think we know, will condition our subsequent enquiry into the nature of experience.[@spira-2008-transparency] ^b57941

-This is essential also in relation to training biases

-- From Hetty in November 2024: what is the role of movement? (this is a key question re [[Seth and Tsakiris - Being a Beast Machine]] and the 'bias' of movement for dancers )

 In the guided meditation on Tuesday 13 February 2024  ([that I shared with KC](https://dynamic.wakingup.com/daily/DA2963B?source=content%20share&share_id=083C72ED&code=SC73A05B4)), Sam Harris touches on the sense that the 'position' of the thinker/meditator as possibly feeling 'above' the feeling of movement in the hands.
 He, of course, challenges this idea or sensation.